 As we look forward to 2018, it’s encouraging to see continued strength in the U.S. economy, along with improvement in emerging and European markets.
-Employment levels are very strong in spite of a long-term challenge of managing labor shortages that the middle market is facing.
+Employment levels are very strong in spite of a long-term challenge in finding skilled workers and low participation rates.
 Washington appears focused on regulatory reform and enacting the most significant tax changes in 30 years.
-Interest rates remain low but the costs of business acquisitions are rising, but there is plenty of funding to buy fundamentally strong companies.
-Revenues have been increasing, but the primary focus has remained on driving incremental increases in profitability and cash flows (often described in terms of EBITDA).
+Interest rates remain low but the costs of business acquisitions are rising, but there is plenty of funding (both equity and debt) to acquire fundamentally strong companies.
+Revenues have been increasing, but the primary focus has remained on driving incremental increases in profitability and cash flows (often described in terms of EBITDA)

 - Innovation: The pace of change is growing more rapid as technology is continually evolving.
 New and innovative products can become old very quickly and companies cannot afford to be complacent.
 Management must establish realistic R&D budgets; collaborate with customers to develop products and services their customers really need; consider partnerships with non-traditional partners (as auto OEMs and suppliers have done with technology companies); and think about acquisitions to expand product offerings, geographic footprints or customers.